Why People Move to Panama

 Previously, most tour clients came from the United States and were between 50 and 60 years old.

 Now, people from all over the world come on a Panama Relocation Tour.
-About 70% of our clients come from the United States, and about 20% are Canadians.
+About 70% of our clients come from the United States, and about 10% are Canadians.
 We also have clients from England, Germany, France, Poland, Russia, Italy, Spain, Turkey, China, Singapore, South Africa, Egypt, Sri Lanka, United Arab Emirates (Dubai), New Zealand, Australia, Bahamas, Cayman Islands, and more!
-It’s fun for everyone on the tour to meet people from other countries considering relocating to Panama.
+Meeting people from other countries who are considering relocating to Panama is fun for everyone on the tour.

 Over the last few years, the reasons for moving and the demographic have changed.

 Many still seek great weather, affordable living, and a new adventure.
-You can find all of those things in Panama.
+Panama offers all of those things.

 Panama is consistently ranked as a top country for retirees to move to.
-It’s understandable for retirees and others to move to Panama because it offers so much!
+It’s understandable that they and others would want to move to Panama because it offers so much!

 People move to Panama for more freedom!

-US citizens like Panama use the US dollar to not have to deal with an exchange rate that could reduce their buying power.
+US citizens like Panama use the US dollar to avoid dealing with an exchange rate that could reduce their buying power.

-Now, people in their 30s, 40s, and 50s are coming on Panama Relocation Tours and relocating to Panama.
-These people are not retirees.
-They are also looking for that new adventure.
+Now, people in their 30s, 40s, and 50s are taking Panama Relocation Tours and relocating to Panama.
+They want to reduce living costs and are looking for a new adventure.
 Most already have online businesses they can run from anywhere with an internet connection.
+Getting a job or starting a business in Panama is not so easy.

-There are many more families with children moving to Panama, too.
-In Panama, you can homeschool if you want to, or there are bi-lingual schools for as little as $80 a month.
+Many more families with children are moving to Panama, too.
+In Panama, you can homeschool if you want to, or there are bi-lingual or international schools.

 WHAT ATTRACTS PEOPLE TO PANAMA?